bcbi/fhir-medication-finder/README.md

 # fhir-medication-finder-eunomia

 This is a FHIR web application written in Python and using Flask as the backend.
-It can produce a medication table and patient information.
+It can produce a medication table and patient information and condition table.

 ## 1. Dependencies
 This app depends on Python 3 and a few Python packages outlined in the `requirements.txt` file.